Using EDI to exchange information with UnitedHealthcare and other payers may benefit your practice or facility in several ways.

 The information returned by EDI comes from the same system used by our representatives to answer calls.
 Many of the calls we receive at UnitedHealthcare can be answered by performing one of the following EDI transactions:

 CAQH, a nonprofit alliance, is the leader in creating shared initiatives to streamline the business of health care.
 The 2020 CAQH Index shows that the average cost to conduct transactions manually is consistently higher than the cost of electronic transactions for care providers and health plans.
 View the complete CAQH Index for more details.
-Use the CAQH Index Savings Calculator to estimate potential cost and time savings for your organization.

 Below is Table 1 in the 2020 CAQH Index.
 This table shows the average cost and savings opportunity per transaction for health plans and providers, related to manual and electronic transactions.